sorrowfulpredict/sorrowfulpredict/README.md

-✮⋆˙ | [ Interact With Caution ]: I can get pretty obnoxious and some things i say may offend others :c .
+✮⋆˙ | [ Interact With Caution ]: I can get pretty obnoxious and some things i say may offend others .
 I also sometimes tend to be in a bad mood but this is not all the time . ⋆˚꩜｡

 ✮⋆˙ | I usually do not interact first !
-But please don't be afraid to c+h or whisp to me ! ⋆˚꩜｡
+But please don't be afraid to c+h or whisp to me . ⋆˚꩜｡

 ✮⋆˙ | Filipino Canadian !
 I'm more fluent in English than my own nationality . ⋆˚꩜｡